MingshiYangUIUC/Squid-Workshop-Datapack-Template/README.md

 # Squid-Workshop-Datapack-Template
-Generate a template data pack directory based on our convention.
+Generate a template data pack directory based on (our convention)[https://github.com/Squid-Workshop/Minecraft-Datapacks-Project/blob/master/CONTRIBUTING.md].

 ## Usage
 - Open a local terminal and activate your python environment.